psankar/TamilFOSS/README.md

 A list of Free and Open Source Software (FOSS) for Tamil computing.
+Please understand that we are covering only Free as in Freedom software and not proprietary software that is given for free, without sources.

 * [Ezhil](http://ezhillang.org/) - A programming language where you can write code in Tamil
 * [korkai கொற்கை](https://github.com/psankar/korkai) A Tamil corpus builder to extract Tamil words from blogger, wordpress, wikipedia XML dumps, and sort them alphabetically and frequency wise